yangcyself/yangcyself.github.io/_posts/2020/02/blog-post-1/DrivingIRL.md

 With this approximation, the algorithm can directly use learning algorithms to maximize the approximated log likelihood and train weights.

-[Optimization IRL][Opt-IRL] calculates the term $Z$ more straight forward.
+[^Opt-IRL] calculates the term $Z$ more straight forward.
 It substitutes the likelihood of an optimal trajectory for the integral of all possible trajectories.
 The optimal trajectory is get by solving the optimization problem using the weights.

 The paper found that the gradient of the experts' log likelihood is a very simple form: